bhoyer238/Pizza_Shop_website/README.md

 2.in the first Terminal type "yarn run dev"
 3. in secound terminal type " yarn watch"

-You Need To Install The MongoDb Data Base for this project You Need To Create The Databse Name As A "pizza_shop"
+You Need To Install The MongoDb Data Base for this project.
+You Need To Create The Databse Name As A "pizza_shop"

 ## Description